 Can they sit up straight independently or is their body falling to the side, or sliding forward?
 They might require some additional postural support to maintain a midline postural position.
 If their posture is affected by muscle weakness, a spinal condition like scoliosis, or gravity, they are likely to be uncomfortable and at risk of falls and sliding out of the chair.

 Reduce Restraint and Prevent Falls with the AtlantaTM Chair

 The Atlanta™from Seating Matters has been called a 'Magic Chair' in the past by clinicians.
 With its deep reclined seat and back angle recline, it creates a very safe and comfortable position for patients.
 It comes with an adjustable angle leg rest for optimum comfort.
 Its has been shown to reduce involuntary movements in patients with conditions such as Huntington's disease and can reduce agitation in patients with dementia.
 It is a fantastic chair to consider for any patient who presents as a falls risk.

-If you ever need our advice or an independent opinion - we encourage you to call us at any time with your questions or queries and we'd be happy to help and provide our advice.
-We have trained Seating Specialists at the end of the phone ready to help.
+If you ever need our advice or an independent opinion, we encourage you call us at any times with your questions or queries and we'd be happy to help and provide our advice.
+We have trained Seating Specialists at the end of the phone, on email or live chat ready to help.
 Click here to ask for our expert advice.

 Click here to request a free demonstration of the Atlanta chair or a chair of your choice at a time and place that suits you.